-EYFS: Reception Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Graphing N/A Representing data using pictograms and block graphs.
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Graphing Representing data using pictograms and block charts.
 Representing data using bar charts.
 Drawing bars with greater accuracy.
 Reading the value of bars with greater accuracy.
 Representing data by using line graphs and scatter graphs.
 Plotting points with greater accuracy.
 Reading the value of plotted points with greater accuracy.
-Analysing and drawing conclusions Describing their discoveries when working practically.
+Analysing and drawing conclusions.
 Using their results to answer simple questions.
 Beginning to recognise when results or observations do not match their predictions.
-Writing a conclusion to summ scientific vocabulary.
-Beginning to suggest how one another.
-Beginning to quote results as Identifying data that does not data).
-Recognising when results or their predictions.
-Beginning to use identified particles or trends. e variable may have affected evidence of relationships. t fit a pattern (anomalous observations do not match Writing a conclusion to summarise findings using increasingly complex scientific vocabulary.
+Writing a conclusion to summarise findings using simple scientific vocabulary.
+Beginning to suggest how one variable may have affected another.
+Beginning to quote results as evidence of relationships.
+Identifying data that does not fit a pattern (anomalous data).
+Recognising when results or observations do not match their predictions.
+Beginning to use identified patterns to predict new values or trends.
+Writing a conclusion to summarise findings using increasingly complex scientific vocabulary.
 Suggesting with increasing independence how one variable may have affected another.
 Quoting relevant data as evidence of relationships.
 Identifying anomalies in repeat data and excluding results where appropriate.
 Comparing individual, class and/or model data to the prediction and recognising when they do not match.
 Using identified patterns to predict new values or trends.
-Evaluating N/A N/A Beginning to identify steps in the method that need changing and suggest improvements.
+Evaluating Beginning to recognise whether a test is fair or not.
+Beginning to identify steps in the method that need changing and suggest improvements.
 Beginning to identify which variables were difficult to control and suggesting how to better control them.
 Commenting on the degree of trust by reflecting on: Results that do not fit a pattern (anomalies).
 The quality of results (accurate measurements and maintaining control variables).
 Beginning to identify new questions that would further the enquiry.
 Identifying steps in the method that need changing and suggesting improvements.
 Identifying which variables were difficult to control and suggesting how to control them better.
-Commenting on the degree of trust by also reflecting on:
+Commenting on the degree of trust by also reflecting on: Accuracy (human error with equipment).
+Reliability (repeating results).
+Sources of information (e.g. websites, books).
+Posing new questions in response to the data that would extend the enquiry.
+Deciding what data to collect to further test direct relationships.